Rise to Success: Career Highlights of Kyle Schwarber

 December 6, 2022: Schwarber Commits to World Baseball Classic

-On December 6, 2022, Kyle Schwarber committed to play for the United States in the 2023 World Baseball Classic.
+On December 6, 2022, it was announced that Schwarber committed to play in the 2023 World Baseball Classic for the United States national baseball team.

-2022: Led National League in Home Runs, Silver Slugger Award
+2022: Home Run Leader and Silver Slugger Award

-During his debut season with the Phillies in 2022, Schwarber led the National League in home runs and earned his first Silver Slugger Award.
+During his 2022 debut season with the Phillies, Kyle Schwarber led the National League in home runs and earned his first Silver Slugger Award.

-In 2022, Kyle Schwarber is credited with introducing the song "Dancing on My Own” to the Phillies clubhouse, which was played after every Phillies win during their run to the World Series.
+In 2022, Kyle Schwarber is credited with introducing the song "Dancing on My Own” to the Phillies clubhouse.
+The song was then played after every Phillies win during their run to the 2022 World Series.

-2022: Played with Phillies in the World Series
+2022: Schwarber plays in the World Series with the Phillies

 In 2022, Kyle Schwarber played with the Philadelphia Phillies in the World Series.

-On January 9, 2021, the Washington Nationals announced they had signed Schwarber to a one-year major league contract containing a mutual option for 2022.
+On January 9, 2021, Kyle Schwarber signed a one-year major league contract with the Washington Nationals containing a mutual option for 2022.

 March 11, 2023: Schwarber Hits Home Run in World Baseball Classic